-Pullin came to Virtua in 2017 from the Washington, DC/Baltimore area where he had been President of MedStar Harbor Hospital and Senior Vice President of MedStar Health.
-Prior to leading MedStar Harbor, he was Senior Vice President and Chief Operating Officer at MedStar Washington Hospital Center in Washington, DC.
+Mr. Pullin came to Virtua in 2017 from the Washington, D.C./Baltimore, MD area where he had been president of MedStar Harbor Hospital and senior vice president of MedStar Health.
+Prior to leading MedStar Harbor, he was senior vice president and chief operating officer at MedStar Washington Hospital Center in Washington, D.C.

-A fellow and past regent of the American College of Healthcare Executives and past chair of the Scientific Advisory Committee of the Health and Medical Research Foundation, Pullin has served on the boards of numerous non-profit community and civic organizations, including Healthcare for the Homeless, Houston Regional HIV/AIDS Resource Group, the American Heart Association and DePelchin Children’s Center, among others.
-He also serves on the American Hospital Association’s Governance Council for Metropolitan Hospitals.
-He served on the board of the College of Health Professions, Towson University, and is a past member of the Maryland Hospital Association’s Council on Legislative and Regulatory Policy, as well as the Maryland Hospital Association’s Prime Group Purchasing Organization.
+A Fellow and past Regent of the American College of Healthcare Executives, Mr. Pullin has served on the boards of numerous non-profit community and civic organizations, including Healthcare for the Homeless, Houston Regional HIV/AIDS Resource Group, the American Heart Association, and DePelchin Children’s Center among others.
+He also serves on the Chamber of Commerce Southern New Jersey Board of Directors as well as past chair of the American Hospital Association’s Governance Council for Metropolitan Hospitals.
+He served on the board of the College of Health Professions at Towson University and is a past member of the Maryland Hospital Association’s Council on Legislative and Regulatory Policy.

-Pullin has served as an adjunct professor at Texas Lutheran University and Towson University and has presented and published a wide variety of papers and articles.
-A past Fellow of the American College of Sports Medicine, he is a Hall of Fame Inductee of the Edgewood Independent School District.
+Mr. Pullin has served as an adjunct professor at Texas Lutheran University and Towson University and has presented and published a wide variety of papers and articles.
+A past Fellow of the American College of Sports Medicine, he is a Hall of Fame Inductee of the Edgewood Independent School District, San Antonio, Texas.

-A San Antonio native, Pullin received his bachelor’s degree at Texas Lutheran University and earned a Master of Science at Texas A&M University.
+A San Antonio native, Mr. Pullin received his bachelor’s degree at Texas Lutheran University and earned a Master of Science degree at Texas A&M University.